Dec 05, 2023

-‘To start with,’ announced Sathyam, ‘FM’s tenders would have blank bids.’
+‘To start with, FM’s benami tenders would have blank bids,” announced Sathyam.

-‘What!’
+“What!”
 Nagaraju exclaimed in surprise.

-‘Nonsense,’ said Rami Reddy dismissively.
+“Nonsense,” said Rami Reddy dismissively.

-‘Once the committee turns blind to the blank spaces, and signs on the dotted lines,’ said Sathyam, assuming a measured tone, ‘I would place each of your tenders at the bottom of the respective piles.
-Then, for a given project, as I read out the bid figures of all the tenders from top to bottom, at every stage, I would make a mental note the prevailing L-1.
-Thus, in the end, as I pick up your empty tender lying at the bottom, I can utter the bid amount, lower than the lowest.
-Well, Nagarajugaru should be alert to note the figures I blurt out for all the three jobs.
-Once we’re done with the crowd, won’t we have all the time in the world to insert the lowest bids in those empty circles on our tenders?
-Now tell me, what do you think of the coup in the making?’
+“This s how; once the committee turns blind to the blank spaces, and signs on the dotted lines,” said Sathyam, assuming a measured tone, “I would place each of your tenders at the bottom of the respective piles.
+Then, for a given project, as I read out the bid figures of all the tenders from top to bottom, at every stage, I would make a mental note of the prevailing L-1.
+Thus, in the end, as I pick up your empty tender lying at the bottom, I would state some amount, lower than the lowest.
+So, Nagarajugaru should be alert to note the figure I blurt out for all the three works.
+Once we’re done with the crowd, we’ll have all the time in the world to insert the lowest bids in those pre-authenticated blanks in your tenders?
+Now tell me, what do you think of the coup in the making?”

-‘It’s time we left,’ suggested Rami Reddy.
+“It’s time we left,” suggested Rami Reddy.

 As he headed home in ecstasy, Sathyam was jubilant in his exuberance.